AdobeDocs/customer-one.en/help/home.md

 1. Choose one of the following two options:

    * Option 1: **[!UICONTROL Basic support administrator]**.
-Select this option if you would like to give the user support access for all solutions (except Marketo).
+Select this option if you would like to give the user support access for all solutions (except Marketo Engage).
-   * Option 2: **[!UICONTROL Product support administrator]**: Select this option for Marketo support.
-Select which Marketo instances to give the user support access.
+   * Option 2: **[!UICONTROL Product support administrator]**: Select this option for Marketo Engage support.
+Select which Marketo Engage instances to give the user support access.

    ![Edit admin rights Marketo](assets/edit-admin-rights-advanced.png)